spatie/typescript-transformer/docs/introduction.md

 }
 ```

-Wouldn't it be cool if you could have a automatically generated TypeScript definitions like this?
+Wouldn't it be cool if you could have an automatically generated TypeScript definitions like this?

 ```tsx
 export type Languages = 'typescript' | 'php';